Last reviewed 14 September 2020

 It is likely that employees will incur additional costs due to working from home, such as electric, gas and internet costs.
-Payments to employees of up to £4 a week (£6 a week from 6 April 2020) is non-taxable for employees working from home.
+Payments to employees of up to £6 a week (from 6 April 2020) is non-taxable for employees working from home.
 Receipts will need to be obtained and kept if reimbursements are made above this amount.
 Where a broadband connection is installed specifically for working from home this can be reimbursed and is non-taxable.
 Any private use must be limited.
 It is expected that most employees will already have a broadband connection and the cost of that connection would not be deductible.

 If a loan is provided to the employee, it will be non-taxable if the value of the loan is £10,000 or less.

 Employers can pay a mileage allowance for business journeys of up to 45p per mile up to 10,000 miles in a tax year (25p a mile for mileage above 10,000 miles).
 These payments are non-taxable.

 It had been intended to zero-rate e-publications with effect from 1 December 2020.
 This was to bring electronic works in line with traditional books and magazines.
 The date for zero-rating was advanced to 1 May 2020 to reduce the cost of online publications during the Covid-19 crisis as people are locked down in their homes and schools are closed.
 This change is, however, permanent.

 It should be noted that publications that are predominately advertising or audio or video content will remain subject to 20% VAT.